Linking Invariants for Valuations and Orderings on Fields: Introduction

 by restricting it to $Z_j$ and projecting into the upper-right entry of $\dbU_n(\dbZ/q)$.
 This homomorphism corresponds via Galois theory to a $\dbU_n(\dbZ/q)$-Galois extension $E_\rho$ of $F$.
-Among the main properties of the linking invariant $[I,j]$ we have (see Theorems \ref{ramification} and \ref{vanishing of linking invariant}): \begin{itemize} \item The only discrete valuations on $F$ that ramify in $E_\rho$ are those in $I$, with ramification groups $\dbZ/q$. \item The only orderings on $F$ that do not extend to $E_\rho$ are those in $I$. \item If $j$ corresponds to a valuation $v$, then $[I,j]=0$ if and only if $v$ is completely decomposed in $E_\rho$. \item If $j$ corresponds to an ordering $P$, then $[I,j]=0$ if and only if $P$ extends to $E_\rho$. \end{itemize}
+Among the main properties of $E_\rho$ and the linking invariant $[{\widehat I},I,j]$ we have (see Subsection \ref{subsection on ramification and decomposition}): \begin{itemize} \item The discrete valuations in $I$ ramify in $E_\rho$ with ramification groups $\dbZ/q$, whereas discrete valuations on $F$ outside $\widehat I$ are unramified in $E_\rho$. \item The orderings in $I$ do not extend to $E_\rho$, whereas orderings on $F$ outside $\widehat I$ extend to $E_\rho$. \item If $j$ corresponds to a valuation $v$, then $[{\widehat I},I,j]=0$ if and only if $v$ is completely decomposed in $E_\rho$. \item If $j$ corresponds to an ordering, then $[{\widehat I},I,j]=0$. \end{itemize}

 We further define a notion of a \textsl{linking homomorphism} associated to two discrete valuations (Definition \ref{linking homomorphism}).
 It is the field-theoretic generalization of Morishita's \textsl{linking numbers} of two finite primes in a number field and is, in turn, analogous to the linking number of two knots in the topological context.